johanbook/docs/security/web_authentication.md

 the client a session id (SID).

 If using a session-based approach, one can store IP and confirm that it matches.
 Session can also be revoked.
+However it is very important that the SID is generated **with high entropy**, otherwise it can be cracked.

 If running multiple servers, one will need a sticky session (or a dedicated authentication server / database tables).